bitcoinhodler/glacier/docs/_docs/withdrawal/index.md

     3e80607f40be4547780315b688ac00000000
     ```

  ii.
-This entire page be referred to as a raw unspent transaction .
+This entire page be referred to as a <span class="warning">raw unspent transaction</span>.
  iii.
-Copy-paste the raw unspent transaction next to the unspent transaction ID in your temporary scratchpad.
+Copy-paste the <span class="warning">raw unspent transaction</span> next to the unspent <span class="warning">transaction ID</span> in your temporary scratchpad.
 5. Create QR codes
   a.
-Find an online QR code generator, such as http://goqr.me .
+Find an online QR code generator, such as http://goqr.me.
   b.
-For each unspent transaction ID in your temporary scratchpad:
+For each unspent <span class="warning">transaction ID</span> in your temporary scratchpad:
     i.
-Copy-paste the raw unspent transaction into the QR code generator.
+Copy-paste the <span class="warning">raw unspent transaction</span> into the QR code generator.

     NOTE:  Some raw unspent transactions are too long to be converted into a single QR code -- or the QR code may be such high resolution that some QR code readers may struggle to read it.

     In these cases, you will need to split the data into multiple QR codes, and manually splice them back together on the quarantined computer after decoding each QR codes.
 Make sure there is no extra whitespace (i.e. a space, or pressing “Enter”) at the end of any copy-pastes!
 This can change the QR code.

     ii.
-Print out the resulting QR code .
+Print out the resulting <span class="warning"> QR code</span>.
 (If printing from goqr.me, just print the first page.)

     iii.
 Write “raw unspent transaction” somewhere on the printout.
   c.
 Repeat step (b) above for other needed information:
     i.
-Cold storage address (from the Cold Storage Information Page )
+Cold storage address (from the <span class="warning">Cold Storage Information Page</span>)
     ii.
-Redemption script (from the Cold Storage Information Page )
+Redemption script (from the <span class="warning">Cold Storage Information Page</span>)
-    iii.
-Destination address to which you will be withdrawing the funds
+    iii. <span class="warning">Destination address</span> to which you will be withdrawing the funds

-      1. Carefully transcribe the destination address by hand on the printed page with its QR code.
+      1. **Carefully** transcribe the destination address by hand on the printed page with its QR code.
 (This will facilitate verification in the quarantined environment.)
       2. Double-check that the transcribed address is correct.
-      3. If you are sending funds directly to another party with whom you do not have high trust, be mindful of the risk of transaction malleability fraud .
+      3. If you are sending funds directly to another party with whom you do not have high trust, be mindful of the risk of transaction malleability fraud.
 6. Gather other information.
   a.
 Make sure you have the necessary number of Cold Storage Information Packets on hand (you’ll need the private keys).
     i.
-For the recommended 2-of-n multisignature withdrawal policy , you’ll need any 2 Cold Storage Information Packets.
+For the recommended 2-of-n multisignature withdrawal policy, you’ll need any 2 <span class="warning">Cold Storage Information Packets</span>.
     ii.
-If you are performing an initial test withdrawal, you’ll need all Cold Storage Information packets .
+If you are performing an initial test withdrawal, you’ll need all Cold <span class="danger">Storage Information packets</span>.

     b.
 Get transaction fee market data.
     The operators of the Bitcoin network require a (very small) fee for processing